Our mission

 Our Members

-Mindgardens brings together the strength of our four founding Member organisations, supporting them to share their unique expertise to address the most pressing challenges in mental health, drug and alcohol and neurological disorders.
+Mindgardens brings together the strength of our Member organisations, supporting them to share their unique expertise to address the most pressing challenges in mental health, drug and alcohol and neurological disorders.

 South Eastern Sydney Local Health District provides care to more than 930,000 residents from Sydney’s CBD to the outskirts of the southern suburbs.
 SESLHD has nine hospitals and range of community based health care services.